-One complete copy of each issue may be mailed at the applicable subscriber prices to each advertiser (or representative or agent) in the issue to prove that the advertisements are printed.
-These copies are considered subscriber or requester copies for Periodicals prices and eligibility.
-If more than one proof copy in an issue is sent to an advertiser (or representative or agent), the additional copies are considered nonsubscriber or nonrequester copies subject to the corresponding prices.
+One complete copy of each issue may be mailed to each advertiser (or agent) in the issue to prove that the advertisements are printed.
+These copies are considered subscriber or requester copies.
+Any additional copies sent to an advertiser (or agent) are considered nonsubscriber or nonrequester copies.